morningspace/oc/docs/preparation.md

 * gpg: for data encryption and decryption, preferably in version 2 or later
 * git: for encrypted data storing and sharing

 Assume you have already had these programs installed.
-If not, please check the [gopass doc](https://github.com/gopasspw/gopass/issues#pre-installation-steps).
+If not, please refer to the [gopass documentation](https://github.com/gopasspw/gopass/issues#pre-installation-steps).
 To make sure if these programs are installed:
 ```shell
 $ gpg --version # or gpg2 --version
 $ git --version